Alternating Direction Method of Multipliers for Constrained Iterative LQR in Autonomous Driving: Illustrative Example

 In the second scenario, a dynamic obstacle avoidance problem is considered, where a lane change task in autonomous driving is discussed.
-Under this circumstance, it is assumed that there is a vehicle in front of the ego vehicle, which has an initial position of $(20 \,\text{m}, 0\,\text{m})$ and a constant velocity of $3 \, \text{m}/\text{s}$.
-Also, it is assumed that there is another vehicle on the adjacent lane (the target lane after the lane change).
-For the vehicle on the target lane, it is initially located at $(0 \,\text{m}, 4\,\text{m})$ and it moves along the road with a velocity of $6 \,\text{m}/\text{s}$.
-Note that the initial position of the ego vehicle is $(0\, \text{m}, 0\, \text{m})$, the initial steering angle is $0 \,\text{rad}$, and the initial velocity is $8 \,\text{m}/\text{s}$.
-The reference for the position is set as $p_y=4 \,\text{m}$.
-In this case, velocity tracking is not considered in the objective function.
+Under this circumstance, it is assumed that there are two surrounding vehicles.
+One of them is in front of the ego vehicle, which has an initial position of $(20 \,\text{m}, 0\,\text{m})$ and a constant longitudinal velocity of $3 \, \text{m}/\text{s}$.
+Also, there is another vehicle on the adjacent lane (the target lane after the lane change).
+For the vehicle on the target lane, it is initially located at $(0 \,\text{m}, 4\,\text{m})$ and it moves along the street with a longitudinal velocity of $6 \,\text{m}/\text{s}$.
+Note that the initial position of the ego vehicle is $(0\, \text{m}, 0\, \text{m})$, the initial steering angle is $0 \,\text{rad}$, and the initial longitudinal velocity is $8 \,\text{m}/\text{s}$.
+The ego vehicle aims to change the lane while avoiding the collisions with the two vehicles driving on the street.
+The references for the position and the longitudinal velocity are set as $p_{y}^r=4 \,\text{m}$ and $v_{x}^r=8 \,\text{m/s}$.

-Similarly, the primal residual error during the ADMM iterations is illustrated in Fig.~\ref{fig:Convergence_Dynamic}.
-The change of trajectory for the ego vehicle during ADMM iterations is depicted in Fig.~\ref{fig:Iteration_Dynamic}, where its trajectory in iteration 1, iteration 2, and iteration 20 is plotted.
+Similarly, the primal residual error during the ADMM iterations is illustrated in Fig.~\ref{fig:Convergence_Lane_Change}.
+The change of trajectory for the ego vehicle during ADMM iterations is depicted in Fig.~\ref{fig:Iteration_Lane_Change}, where its trajectories in iteration 1, iteration 2, and iteration 20 are plotted.
 From this figure, the asymptotic convergence of the trajectory is validated.
-Subsequently, the trajectory of all the vehicles and the velocity of the ego vehicle is given in Fig~\ref{fig:Position_Static}.
-In this case, the position of all the vehicles is plotted every $0.1 \text{s}$.
+Subsequently, the trajectory of all the vehicles and the longitudinal velocity of the ego vehicle is given in Fig.~\ref{fig:Lane_Change}.
+In this case, the position of all the vehicles is plotted every $1 \,\text{s}$.
 It can be observed from this figure that the ego vehicle follows the planned trajectory (represented by the solid purple line in the background) closely, and no collision with the surrounding vehicles happens.
 It is worthwhile to mention that, though there are some interactions between the ego vehicle and the collision regions (represented by the ellipses), actually they do not collide at the same time stamp.
-From the velocity profile, it can be seen that the ego vehicle accelerates at the beginning, and converges to around $8.08 \,\text{m}/\text{s}$.
+From the longitudinal velocity profile, it can be seen that the ego vehicle accelerates at the beginning, and converges to around $8 \,\text{m}/\text{s}$.